ameyabhamare/Customer-Personality-Analysis/README.md

 * Understand the sleep stages and find out what it takes to get a better deep sleep.
 * What is the impact of a Netflix binge on weekend sleep?
 * Use Machine Learning to see if there is a hidden pattern to attain better sleep

-### Goal
-The end product will be a tool that functions as described above.
-We will host it on the Cloud with an ML model and EDA pipelines running in the background.

 ### Data sources
 The [FitBit Fitness Tracker Data](https://www.kaggle.com/datasets/arashnic/fitbit) is a rich collection of 18 different csv files that collates information about daily activities, calorie, heartrate, sleep cycles, intensities and steps, among others.